layilin/SP23-33852/sample_annotations.md

 3.11 Maro.
 Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.

 3.12 Dyer.
-FIRSTNAME Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757).
+John Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757).
 Grainger reviewed Dyer's poem in the April 1757 issue of the *Monthly Review*.

 3.12 Pomona's Bard.
 John Philips (1676-1709), author of the georgic poem *Cyder* (1708).
 Pomona is the Roman goddess of fruit.